rahmaoktafer/Data-Analytics/README.md

    - Sum the aggregated scores for each category.

 4. Data Analysis and Visualisation
-   - Determine the top 5 categories and visualise.
+   - Determine the top 5 categories and visualize.

 5. Uncover Insights
-   -Uncover insights for the business and
+   - Uncover insights for the business and
    - Create a PowerPoint presentation that reports on the client’s content performance